angbailey/p8105_hw3_ab6168/hw_3.md

   pivot_wider(
     names_from = order_dow,
     values_from = mean_hour),
-  caption = "Mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week" )
+  title = "Mean hour of the day at which Pink Lady Apples and Coffee Ice Cream are ordered on each day of the week."
+)
 ```